Works

 Biography

-William Edwin Atkinson (March 22, 1862-July 31, 1926) was a Canadian artist that as a teen was expected to follow in his father’s footprints as a pharmacist.
+As a teen, Atkinson was expected to follow in his father’s footprints as a pharmacist.
 While he initially pursued studies in chemistry at the University of Toronto, he later felt the irresistible call of art.

 However, it was his sojourn in 1889 to the revered Académie Julian in Paris that truly expanded Atkinson's artistic horizons.
 It was in this bustling artistic hub that he had a fateful encounter with the legendary Paul Gauguin during a summer of painting in Pont-Aven.
 Gauguin, known for his vivid and innovative use of colour, offered Atkinson invaluable advice, encouraging him to employ stronger and more vibrant hues.
 This counsel left an indelible mark on Atkinson's artistic style, inspiring him to explore the expressive potential of colour in his own work.

-William Edwin Atkinson; Homeward Bound
+William Edwin Atkinson; Tree Study

-William Edwin Atkinson; Homeward Bound
+William Edwin Atkinson; Tree Study

 From Pont-Aven, Atkinson wrote letters home, describing his experiences, which were published in his hometown newspaper, The Vindicator.
 Following his time in Paris, Atkinson travelled extensively, spending time in Devon, England, and Holland, before returning to Canada and settling in Toronto.
 His paintings in Canada revealed that he never forgot what he had learned abroad, combining the influences of Impressionism, the Barbizon school, and the Hague school into his own unique style.
 The light in his work might be hazy, but the forms are luminous, and his use of colour, though muted, is brighter than that of his predecessors.